Pontiano Kaleebu: Background and education

 Pontiano Kaleebu was born in Uganda, circa 1960.
 He attended Jinja Kaloli Primary School, in Wakiso District, where he obtained his Primary Leaving Certificate.
 He then transferred to St. Mary's College Kisubi, where he undertook his O-Level studies.
 He completed his A-Level education at Kampala High School, where he obtained his High School Diploma.

 He was admitted to Makerere University School of Medicine, where he graduated with a Bachelor of Medicine and Bachelor of Surgery degree in the mid 1980s.
 He interned at St. Francis Hospital Nsambya, under Dr. Merriam Duggan.

 In 1988, Kaleebu was awarded a scholarship to study immunology at the Royal Postgraduate Medical School, at Hammersmith Hospital, in West London, in the United Kingdom.
 He graduated with a Diploma in Immunology.

 While in London, he was offered the opportunity to pursue a doctorate in immunology, by the University of London, on scholarship, under Professor Jonathan Weber, at St Mary's Hospital, London.
 He completed his PhD program in the mid 1990s.

 Career

 1987, Kaleebu was recruited as a medical research officer at the Uganda Virus Research Institute, by its director, Dr. Sylvester Sempala.
 Following the completion of his PhD studies, Kaleebu returned to the institute and was appointed as the head of the immunology department.
 The following year, he joined the joint research programme at the Medical Research Council and the Uganda Virus Research Institute.

-Over the years, Dr Kaleebu has become a leading international researcher in the areas of immunology and virology and is a member to the international team that participated the first vaccine trial in Africa against HIV/AIDS.
+Kaleebu has become a leading international researcher in the areas of immunology and virology and is a member to the international team that participated the first vaccine trial in Africa against HIV/AIDS.
 In the late 2000s, he became the director of the Uganda Virus Research Institute in an acting capacity.
 He was confirmed in that position in the mid-2010s.
-He is a Professor of immunovirology at the London School of Hygiene and Tropical Medicine.
+He is a professor of immunovirology at the London School of Hygiene and Tropical Medicine.